Back to Land

 CD version is packaged in a 4 panel mini-LP style gatefold package with high gloss UV printing that is then inserted into a custom die-cut O-Card slipcase.

 LP version is pressed on virgin vinyl and packaged in a gatefold jacket with high gloss UV printing that is housed in a deluxe die cut O-Card.
 A free download coupon is included.
-All mailorders now shipping on black vinyl.
+All mailorders now shipping on white vinyl.

 Wooden Shjips’ rise to prominence from the psychedelic underground to the rock and roll overground has been a steady sojourn.
 With each consecutive release, the band has found new ways of transforming heady psychedelic rock into minimalist masterpieces, bridging the gap between the woozy freeness of Les Rallizes Denudes and Crazy Horse and the tightly wound simplicity of Suicide and the Velvet Underground.
 Back To Land, the quartet’s follow-up to West, is the first Wooden Shjips record to be conceived outside of San Francisco.
 Ripley Johnson and Omar Ahsanuddin moved to Oregon, where the lush climates became a major influence on the songwriting.
 The band’s scope expanded to include more earthy, grounded tones, such as the acoustic guitar, without abandoning their modernist psych core.

 There is an increased brightness to many of the songs on Back To Land, an easiness with which the band has flirted with in the past but never fully realized until now.
 The nervy urgency of West has evolved into an assured confidence, from the alliterative, interlocking guitar and organ groove of “Ruins” to the languidly compelling guitar solos of “Servants.”
 The addition of the acoustic guitar to the band’s textural palate is coupled here with some of the most melodically direct songs the band has written.